 rolling stones keith richards sex pistols quote 1976Quotes

-Keith Richards on the Sex Pistols (1976)
+The Rolling Stones: Keith Richards Talks Sex Pistols (1976)

 Like what you see?
 Help keep it going!
 This site runs on the support of readers like you.
 Your donation helps cover costs and keeps fresh Rolling Stones content coming your way every day.
 Thank you!